dacloutier/page-mart/README.md

 A single static HTML page bookmark manager with tabbed organization, custom styling, and local storage persistence.

-## Installation Instructions
+## Installation

-Download the minified version called page-mart.html locally, open it in your favourite browser.
+Download `page-mart.html` locally and open it in your browser.
+No server, no install.

 ---

 ## Overview

 page-mart is a self-contained, offline-first bookmark manager that runs entirely in the browser.
-No server, no dependencies fetched at runtime — React and all libraries are stored locally.
+No server, no dependencies fetched at runtime — React and all libraries are inlined.
 All user data is persisted in `localStorage` as JSON.

 ---

 ## Tech Stack

-- **Single static `index.html`** — no build step, no server required
+- **Single static `page-mart.html`** — no build step, no server required
-- **React** (locally stored, e.g. `react.development.js` + `react-dom.development.js`)
+- **React** (inlined, production build)
-- **Babel standalone** (for JSX in-browser transpilation, locally stored)
+- **Babel standalone** (inlined, for JSX in-browser transpilation)
 - **localStorage** for persistence
 - No backend, no network calls